real-Zhj/CNN_FFSCD/README.md

 3. Created a dataset featuring photoelastic images as inputs and the corresponding full-field stress components and directions as labels.
 4. Enhanced the efficiency and capability of the photoelastic method, expanding its range of applications.

+# dataset
+*The dataset can be accessed on Mendeley Data via DOI: 10.17632/fkyv6r752g.1.*

 ## Requirements

 To run this project, you will need the following libraries: